wolfbrthr/EraWithOracle/admin_oracle/admin_oracle.rst

    .. figure:: images/1.png

 #.
-Click into your *UserXX*\ **-proddb**, this will take you to the *Database Summary* page.
-This page provides details of the database, database server access, Time Machine schedule, and compute/network/software profiles used to provision.
+Click into your *UserXX*\ **_proddb**, this will take you to the *Database Summary* page.
+This page provides details of the database, database server VM access, Time Machine schedule, and Compute/Network/Software profiles used to provision.

     - **Database:**

     .. figure:: images/2.png

-    - **Database Server:**
+    - **Database Server VM:**

     .. figure:: images/3.png